madeInLagny/TDR-EN-BLOG/README.md

 - Duplicate the latest post in the _posts directory
 - Update the file name, including date
 - Fill the post details accordingly
+- Use Chat GPT to create an HTML description metatag of 50 to 160 characters
 - Check the post locally
 - Save changes and commit to upload changes to github